-LIGHT SLEEP AND DEEP SLEEP

-NREM 2 (stable light sleep) and NREM 3 (deep sleep).
+LIGHT SLEEP AND DEEP SLEEP NREM 2 (stable light sleep) and NREM 3 (deep sleep).
 From light skeep through to deep sleep, brain activity becomes progressively slower.

-If we look at just one cycle of NREM and REM from the last diagram,

-we can see how NREM is broken down into its different parts.

-we can see how NREM 1s broken down into its different parts.
+If we look at just one cycle of NREM and REM from the last diagram, we can see how NREM is broken down into its different parts. we can see how NREM 1s broken down into its different parts.
 NREM 1, NREM 2, NREM 3 and REM are the four sleep stages we cycle through while sleeping.
-From being awake, almost everyone enters sleep through NREM 1, the transitional phase between wake and cincis sacepturough roctor I, the transactional phase occovern wase and sleep.
+From being awake, almost everyone enters sleep through NREM 1, the transitional phase between wake and cincis sacepturough record, the transactional phase occeveen wase and seep.
 We spend only a short time in NEEM 1, but it's long enough for our body to slow down and relax before moving into NREM 2.
 This is a more stable type of light sleep.
 It's here that the body temperature ecreases and heart rate and breathing slow down.
 We then progress to NREM 3, the deep sleep stage.
 In this stage there are hardly any muscle movements and it's more difficult to wake someone.

-REM sleep is a very active time for the brain and is the time when

-we have the magnity or our trainars.
-In repared blood pressure and, as the name suggests, rapid eye movements.
-However, while our eyes are moving, our bodies are almost completely paralysed - possibly a built-in protection mechanism so we don't act out our dreamst Body temperature is not well regulated during REM, which could explain why

-we can sometimes wake feeling hot and sweaty.

-Sleep stages have different names: NREM 1 [N1 or Stage 1), NREM 2

-(N2 or Stage 2) and NREM 3 (N3 or Stage 3).
+REM sleep is a very active time for the brain and is the time when by periods of increased heart rate, increased blood pressure and, as the name suggests, rapid eye movements.
+However, while our eyes are moving, our bodies are almost completely paralysed - possibly a built-in protection mechanism so we don't act out our dreams!
+Body temperature is not well regulated during REM, which could explain why we can sometimes wake feeling hot and sweaty.
+Sleep stages have different names: NREM 1 [N1 or Stage 1), NREM 2 (N2 or Stage 2) and NREM 3 (N3 or Stage 3).

-NREA ' K Ем

-7

-7

-We cycle thro ough

-WAKE, NREM 1,

-NREM 2, NRE M 3

-and REM 4-6 V

-times per nig ht 4

-NREM 1 NREM 2 NREM 3

-stable light sleep deep sleep

-N2 or Stage 2 N3 or Stage 3